-At this point the tower appears to be just as stable as in Stage 2 but is far from keeping the tower supported.
-It is at this point when a back spasm occurs, when the last stable block is removed from its position.
+At this point, the tower appears to be just as stable as in Stage 2 but is far from keeping the tower supported.
+It is at this point when a back spasm occurs when the last stable block is removed from its position.
 The other blocks are no longer able to provide the support needed and the tower crumbles.
 Your back attempts to desperately save the structure from collapsing that it contracts all the muscles to prevent the vertebrae from shifting.

 Stage 2 is where most of us are and we rarely ever return to Stage 1.

-This is because we find inadequate ways to return to Stage 1 by fooling our own system.
-We are actually Stuck at at stage 2 because we try to build up the same deck of blocks and desperately try to make it work with that last block ready to be removed again.
-We take medications, go for a massage, do some stretches and fool our system to believe that its all “back to normal” when in fact the tower of blocks are on the edge of collapsing again.
+This is because we find inadequate ways to return to Stage 1 by fooling our system.
+We are Stuck at stage 2 because we try to build up the same deck of blocks and desperately try to make it work with that last block ready to be removed again.
+We take medications, go for a massage, do some stretches and fool our system to believe that it’s all “back to normal” when in fact the tower of blocks are on the edge of collapsing again.

 To prevent or reduce back spasm, we need to re-position all of the other blocks and not just the last one.
 Part of the reason that we do not do this is because pain relief occurs as soon as we replace that one stable card.
 The first sign of such relief gives us reason to believe that we have fixed our back spasm.
-When its just a matter of time that it’ll all come back again.
+When it’s just a matter of time that it’ll all come back again.

 Your body protects itself from you